 About the Band

-Ghosts of Jupiter are always On the March, as the last track of their 2013 EP, Green is Gold Vol. I, suggests.
-There’s heft to this Boston-based quintet, who draw inspiration from the muscular, freewheeling hard rock of the 60s/70s and meld it to the serious crush of contemporaries like The Raconteurs, The Black Keys, and Rival Sons.
-While many have used Cream, Hendrix and their gifted peers as a springboard, Ghosts of Jupiter create music that’s alive in a way that echoes the vibrancy of their ancestors.
+Ghosts of Jupiter are always on the march, as the last track off their 2013 EP, Green is Gold Vol 1 suggests.
+There’s heft to this Boston-based ensemble, who draw as much inspiration from the muscular, freewheeling hard rock of the 60s/70s as they do from the transcendent, psychedelic landscapes hatched from that same era.
+The music that Ghosts of Jupiter creates is alive in a way that echoes the vibrancy of their ancestors, yet manages to deliver a decidedly modern, smart and sexy sound.

 Ghosts of Jupiter have already shared the stage with Blue Oyster Cult, moe., Buffalo Killers and Dead Meadow, and the journey has just begun as they look towards the release of more cosmic music and many mind-blowing shows to come.